 All of the programs they created are made to incentivize you to buy.
 Finally, HUD offers closing cost assistance.
 They will pay up to 5% of the purchase price to help pay for closing costs.

 There are a few downsides to purchasing a HUD home that you should take into consideration as well.
 As we’ve discussed, you must buy them “as-is.”
 There’s no negotiating.
 Whatever the Housing and Urban Development says, goes.
 For this reason, in most cases, you’ll need to be open to either renovating the house yourself or hiring a contractor to do it for you.

 This should be factored into your budget before you buy the house.
 Additionally, not all real estate agents are approved by HUD.
 If you have an agent you like to work with who isn’t approved, you’ll need to find a new one.
 Though they aren’t hard to come by, it’s another step you must plan for.

 Lastly, there are the owner-occupant rules.
 If you buy a HUD home, you must agree to live in it for one year and you will be prohibited from buying another HUD home for two years after.

 HUD and Consumer Protection

-HUD was initially formed to help low income and low credit score consumers afford housing.
+Housing and Urban Development was initially formed to help low-income and low credit score consumers afford housing.
 While it still does that, especially via FHA loans, lots of consumers can take advantage of HUD programs.
 Modern-day HUD is also key figure in protecting consumers interested in buying a home.

 Anyone interested in buying a home that needs a little (or a lot of) work at a discount should consider buying a HUD home.
 Additionally, HUD offers several programs to help certain groups buy HUD homes – low-income families, public service members, nonprofits, and more.